(Adjective) Having temporary effect

 "Archaean, you're going to get me arrested," Harry eyed the suspicious, incredulous, and plain out hostile looks directed their way.
 "Scratch that.
 You're going to get me killed."

 Fliers were up by the churches; they displayed witch burnings like prized events.
 Blame, hatred and hysteria.
-It had to be the bloody 17th century, didn't it?
-He couldn't have been dumped in a more peaceful era in muggle and magical relations, no, that would've been tolerable.
+It had to be this damn century, didn't it?
+He couldn't have been dumped in a more peaceful era in muggle and magical relations, no, that might've been easy.

-He was feeling more uneasy by the minute.
+He was feeling more anxious by the minute.
 He couldn't possibly blend in here.
-His speech, mannerism – everything betrayed him as unfamiliar, and that was all but a crime.
+His speech, mannerism – everything betrayed him as unfamiliar, and here and now, that was a capital crime.

 "Why don't you fly ahead.
 Can you lead me to a magical community?"